antonio99x/scroll-sense-header/README.md

 The demo includes comprehensive examples and interactive controls for every prop, making it easy to understand how the component works before integrating it into your project.

+## 🚀 GitHub Actions Deployment

+This repository uses GitHub Actions for automated deployment to GitHub Pages:

+- **Automatic deployment** on push to main branch
+- **Manual deployment** trigger available
+- **Build caching** for faster deployments
+- **Concurrent deployment protection**

+The demo is automatically updated whenever you push changes to the repository.

 ## Browser Support

 - Chrome 60+